American Homes 4 Rent (NYSE:AMH) Upgraded at Zacks Investment Research

-Zacks Investment Research upgraded shares of American Homes 4 Rent (NYSE:AMH) from a hold rating to a buy rating in a report released on Tuesday, Zacks.com reports.
-They currently have $45.00 price objective on the real estate investment trust’s stock.
+Zacks Investment Research upgraded shares of American Homes 4 Rent (NYSE:AMH) from a hold rating to a buy rating in a research note published on Monday morning, Zacks.com reports.
+The firm currently has $45.00 target price on the real estate investment trust’s stock.

 According to Zacks, “American Homes 4 Rent is an internally managed real estate investment trust.
 It is focused on acquiring, renovating, leasing, and operating single-family homes as rental properties.
 It rents residential properties primarily in Arizona, California, Florida, Georgia, and Nevada.
 American Homes 4 Rent is based in Malibu, California. “

-American Homes 4 Rent (NYSE:AMH) last issued its quarterly earnings data on Thursday, November 4th.
-The real estate investment trust reported $0.11 earnings per share for the quarter, missing analysts’ consensus estimates of $0.34 by ($0.23).
-The firm had revenue of $339.56 million for the quarter, compared to the consensus estimate of $333.43 million.
+American Homes 4 Rent (NYSE:AMH) last announced its quarterly earnings results on Thursday, November 4th.
+The real estate investment trust reported $0.11 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $0.34 by ($0.23).
 American Homes 4 Rent had a return on equity of 2.49% and a net margin of 12.66%.
-The company’s revenue was up 10.3% on a year-over-year basis.
-During the same quarter in the prior year, the firm earned $0.29 EPS.
-As a group, equities research analysts expect that American Homes 4 Rent will post 1.36 EPS for the current fiscal year.
+The business had revenue of $339.56 million for the quarter, compared to analyst estimates of $333.43 million.
+During the same quarter last year, the company earned $0.29 EPS.
+The business’s revenue for the quarter was up 10.3% compared to the same quarter last year.
+As a group, research analysts predict that American Homes 4 Rent will post 1.36 earnings per share for the current fiscal year.

-The company also recently declared a quarterly dividend, which will be paid on Friday, December 31st.
-Investors of record on Wednesday, December 15th will be paid a dividend of $0.10 per share.
-This represents a $0.40 dividend on an annualized basis and a yield of 0.99%.
-The ex-dividend date of this dividend is Tuesday, December 14th.
-American Homes 4 Rent’s dividend payout ratio (DPR) is currently 114.29%.
+The business also recently declared a quarterly dividend, which will be paid on Friday, December 31st.
+Shareholders of record on Wednesday, December 15th will be issued a $0.10 dividend.
+This represents a $0.40 dividend on an annualized basis and a yield of 1.01%.
+The ex-dividend date is Tuesday, December 14th.
+American Homes 4 Rent’s dividend payout ratio (DPR) is presently 114.29%.

-Several institutional investors have recently modified their holdings of the company.
-Evoke Wealth LLC increased its position in shares of American Homes 4 Rent by 254.5% during the third quarter.
-Evoke Wealth LLC now owns 741 shares of the real estate investment trust’s stock valued at $28,000 after acquiring an additional 532 shares during the last quarter.
-First Horizon Advisors Inc. increased its position in shares of American Homes 4 Rent by 292.2% during the third quarter.
-First Horizon Advisors Inc. now owns 757 shares of the real estate investment trust’s stock valued at $28,000 after acquiring an additional 564 shares during the last quarter.
-Danda Trouve Investment Management Inc. purchased a new stake in shares of American Homes 4 Rent during the second quarter valued at approximately $34,000.
-MUFG Americas Holdings Corp purchased a new stake in shares of American Homes 4 Rent during the third quarter valued at approximately $36,000.
-Finally, O Shaughnessy Asset Management LLC increased its position in shares of American Homes 4 Rent by 220.2% during the second quarter.
-O Shaughnessy Asset Management LLC now owns 1,175 shares of the real estate investment trust’s stock valued at $46,000 after acquiring an additional 808 shares during the last quarter.
+A number of hedge funds have recently made changes to their positions in the stock.
+Coyle Financial Counsel LLC lifted its holdings in American Homes 4 Rent by 45.6% during the 3rd quarter.
+Coyle Financial Counsel LLC now owns 30,251 shares of the real estate investment trust’s stock valued at $1,153,000 after purchasing an additional 9,471 shares during the last quarter.
+Bank of New York Mellon Corp lifted its holdings in American Homes 4 Rent by 0.6% during the 3rd quarter.
+Bank of New York Mellon Corp now owns 1,317,820 shares of the real estate investment trust’s stock valued at $50,235,000 after purchasing an additional 8,096 shares during the last quarter.
+Gyon Technologies Capital Management LP bought a new position in American Homes 4 Rent during the 3rd quarter valued at about $294,000.
+Centiva Capital LP bought a new position in American Homes 4 Rent during the 3rd quarter valued at about $247,000.
+Finally, Colony Group LLC bought a new position in American Homes 4 Rent during the 3rd quarter valued at about $2,706,000.
 88.89% of the stock is owned by hedge funds and other institutional investors.

 American Homes 4 Rent operates as a real estate investment trust.
 It engages in the acquisition, renovation, leasing, and operating single-family home as rental properties.
 The company was founded by Bradley Wayne Hughes, Sr. on October 19, 2012 and is headquartered in Calabasas, CA.